-Subject to complying with the Portfolio's investment objective, the Portfolio may also use the financial derivative instruments set out in the next paragraph for investment purposes and / or efficient portfolio management purposes and more specifically to (i) obtain exposure to equity, fixed income, money market and other investments outlined above where the Investment Manager determines that the use of financial derivative instruments is more efficient or cost effective than direct investment, (ii) take synthetic short positions in relation to individual issuers in respect of the instruments outlined above; (iii) take exposure to equity, fixed income and/or commodity indices related to the investments outlined above (provided that the Portfolio will only enter into derivative instruments in respect of commodity indices which comply with Central Bank UCITS Regulations or which have been submitted to and approved by the Central Bank), (iv) to take exposures which the Investment Manager believes have a high correlation to the equity, fixed income, money market and other instruments outlined above; (v) to take advantage of the Investment Manager's macroeconomic and thematic analysis of the markets or sectors (for example, entering into an option or swap whose return is linked to general equity volatility in circumstances where the Investment Manager believes that a particular market or sector might suffer a period of volatility) and (vi) enter into currency transactions including forward currency contracts. currency swaps, currency options, foreign currency and other currency derivatives to alter the foreign currency exposure characteristics of the Portfolio.
+Subject to complying with the Portfolio's investment objective, the Portfolio may also use the financial derivative instruments set out in the next paragraph to (i) obtain exposure to equity, fixed income, money market and other investments outlined above where the Investment Manager determines that the use of financial derivative instruments is more efficient or cost effective than direct investment, (ii) take synthetic short positions in relation to individual issuers, (iii) take exposure to equity, financial, fixed income and/or commodity indices related to the investments outlined above (provided that the Portfolio will only enter into derivative instruments in respect of commodity indices which have been approved by the Central Bank), (iv) to take exposures which the Investment Manager believes have a high correlation to the equity, fixed income, money market and other instruments outlined above; (v) to take advantage of the Investment Manager's macroeconomic and thematic analysis of the markets or sectors (for example, entering into an option or swap whose return is linked to general equity volatility in circumstances where the Investment Manager believes that a particular market or sector might suffer a period of volatility) and (vi) enter into currency transactions including forward currency contracts, currency swaps, currency options, foreign currency and other currency derivatives to alter the foreign currency exposure characteristics of the Portfolio.
 In addition, financial derivative instruments may also be used for hedging purposes.
 Shareholders should have regard to the risk warnings set out in the "Investment Risks" section of the Prospectus.
+For the avoidance of doubt, where short positions in individual issuers are taken (as referred to at (ii) above), such trades will be for hedging and efficient portfolio management purposes only and not used to achieve leverage within the Portfolio as part of its investment strategy, or to express a view in relation to the direction of the markets or a given issuer.

 The Portfolio may use derivative instruments such as swaps (including contracts for differences), exchange traded and OTC call and put options and exchange traded and OTC futures and forward contracts.
 For example, contracts for differences may be used to secure a profit or avoid a loss by reference to fluctuations in the value or price of property of any description or in a UCITS-compliant index or other factor designated for that purpose in the contract.
-Swaps, including swaptions, may be used to achieve a profit as well as to hedge existing long positions.
-The Portfolio may undertake a "total return swap" in respect of equities, UCITS-compliant indices, bonds or UCITS-compliant commodity indices.
-Please see the "Portfolio Specific Information - Use of Financial Derivative Instruments - Swaps" section of this Supplement.
+Swaps in respect of a single security or an index may be used to achieve a profit as well as to hedge existing long positions.
+The Portfolio may undertake a "total return swap" in respect of equities, UCITS-compliant financial indices, bonds or UCITS-compliant commodity indices.
+Please see the "Portfolio Specific Information - Use of Financial Derivative Instruments" section of this Supplement.
 Options may be used to hedge or to achieve exposure to a particular market instead of using a physical security.
-Futures contracts may be used to hedge against market risk, change a the Portfolio's interest rate sensitivity or to gain exposure to a particular market or risk type (where risk arises from exposure to broad asset classes e.g. equity, bonds, short term interest rates, FX rates, commodities, volatility etc).
+Futures contracts may be used to hedge against market risk or to gain exposure to a particular market or risk type (where risk arises from exposure to broad asset classes e.g. equity, bonds, short term interest rates, FX rates, commodities, volatility etc).
 For example, the Investment Manager may use equity index futures to gain exposure to equity markets as an alternative to individual equities.
-Forward contracts may be used to hedge or to gain exposure to equity markets may be used to hedge or an asset, currency or deposit.
+Forward contracts may be used to hedge or to gain exposure to a change in the value of an asset, currency or deposit.